mark-watson/Clojure-AI-Book/manuscript/simple_rdf_sparql.md

 ## Implementing a Partial SPARQL Query Processor

 Now, let's implement a basic SPARQL query processor.
 We’ll define a simple query structure and create functions to parse and execute these queries.
+We need to parse SPARQL queries like:

+    select * where { ?name age ?age . ?name likes ?food }

 ```clojure
 ;; SPARQL query structure